On This Page

 Industry-Specific Specialization

-The market has moved away from universal IDP solutions toward industry-specific approaches:
+The market has moved away from universal IDP solutions toward industry-specific approaches.
+Each industry has distinct regulatory and operational requirements that drive specialized system design:

 Platform Specialization Examples